 From there on, it's a mindless struggle up.
 Some vestige of instinct flares and tugs him in what must be the right direction, because after an eternity of plowing so hard his fingers bleed and his arms ache, just as black spots invade his vision and a smartass part of him thinks distantly well, that was short-lived, his hands suddenly find nothing to fight against.

-For one entire, incredibly dumb second, he actually stops; actually panics that it's over, that there's no more up, or whatever.
-Then his lungs remind him that hey, on short lease here, and he calls himself an idiot and gets back to the business of working his way free – otherwise known as trying to survive more than several pitiful minutes in this cruel, cruel world.
+For one entire, incredibly dumb second, he actually stops; actually panics that it's over, that there's no more up to be found.
+Then his lungs remind him that hey, on short lease here, and he calls himself an idiot and gets back to the business of working his way free – otherwise known as trying to survive more than several pitiful minutes in what seems to be a pretty nasty world.

 He stumbles to his feet and looks down at himself, squinting in the sunlight.
 His clothes are mussed and covered with dirt and earthworms, his skin is smeared with brown.
-He's standing in the middle of what looks like ground zero, trees and posts all bent out in a circle, except here and there he can see some grass and yeah, there's the little hole in the earth he must have come from... except wait a minute, that doesn't make sense.
+He's standing in the middle of what basically looks like ground zero, trees and posts all bent out in a circle as if by some weird shockwave, except here and there he can see some grass and huh, there's the little hole in the earth he must have come from... except just a minute, that doesn't make sense.